Explorations let you analyze experiment results with additional metrics and dimensions for exploratory purposes.

 Navigate to the experiment

-After your experiment starts to produce exposure, you can use the Exploration page on the experiment.
+After your experiment starts to produce exposure, open the experiment and select the Result tab.

 Create a new exploration

-Click the add button in the Exploration section on the right sidebar.
+Click the + button next to the Explorations heading in the right sidebar.

 Add Metrics

-Use the dropdown list to select the metrics you want.
+Use the checkboxes to select the metrics you want.
 You can select any metric that uses the same entity configured in the metric configuration section for your experiment.

 Add Dimensions